Choose a language en

 Formspecs set this way do not trigger the same callback.
 In order to receive form input for meta formspecs, you must include an on_receive_fields entry when registering the node.

-This style of callback triggers when you press enter in a field, which is impossible with minetest.show_formspec; however, this kind of form can only be shown by right-clicking on a node.
+This style of callback triggers when you press enter in a field, which is impossible with core.show_formspec; however, this kind of form can only be shown by right-clicking on a node.
 It cannot be triggered programmatically.

 Player Inventory Formspecs